Alternative Text Stephen Birch | 15 April 2025 |

 Across the world, governments are introducing frameworks to address these concerns.
 These frameworks include:

-• The EU AI Act, which emphasises risk-based regulation for high-risk applications.
+• The EU AI Act emphasises risk-based regulation for high-risk applications.

-• The US AI Bill of Rights, which protects against algorithmic discrimination and ensures privacy rights.
+• The US AI Bill of Rights protects against algorithmic discrimination and ensures privacy rights.

 AI Agents aren’t the harbingers of doom.
 No. They are already being put to work for good.